yannicklevederpvtl/tanzu-lab-installation/jumpbox/README.md

 to your vCenter.
 Before running the Jumpbox configure or install script to ensure you have [govc], [ytt] installed and available on your PATH.

-To create a jumpbox, create a `jumpbox.config` file from a copy of the `jumpbox.config_template` template, edit the values as needed with your environment variables and then execute the install:
+To create a jumpbox, create a `jumpbox.config` file from a copy of the `jumpbox.config_template` template, edit the values as needed with your environment variables (see [configuration]) and then execute the install:

 ```sh
 ./install.sh